Biden is heading to Europe. A king and a war are on his agenda - ExBulletin

 Swedish Prime Minister Ulf Kristersson visited the White House Wednesday and met with Biden to keep up the pressure for membership.
 But there is little hope that the problem will be solved in Vilnius.

-The White House presents Biden’s visit to Helsinki as a summit of American-Nordic leaders.
+The White House views Bidens’ visit to Helsinki as a summit of US-Nordic leaders.

 It is a very different occasion from the last time a US president visited Helsinki five years ago.